TobiasPSP/doneland_sources/projects/programmableBuck/voltageInjection/readme.md

 ### Approaches To Digital Controllability

 Off-the-shelf **Buck** converters typically come with two potentiometers to adjust *voltage* and *current*.
-To digitally control this, there are a few possible approaches:
+To digitally control this, there are a few approaches:

 * **Digital potentiometers**: Replace the manual resistors with digital potentiometers like the *MCP41**HV**51* (make sure it is this specific **HV** type as most digital potentiometers support only logic-level voltages and will be destroyed when used with the voltages present in **Buck** converters.
 * **Injecting Voltage**: Potentiometers in **Buck** converters often work as simple *voltage dividers* to produce a given voltage that then is used to set output voltage and limit output current.
 When you turn the potentiometer to a defined value and leave it there, you can also produce a voltage, i.e. by a **DAC** (*digital-to-analog converter*), then *inject* this voltage to one of the potentiometer pins.